Modbus-Monitor/docs/docs/guides/android-sheets-addon.md

 - Configure sensor-specific parameters

 !!! example "Quick Multi-Point Setup (Advanced)"
     **Import from Desktop:** If you've configured monitoring points on Modbus Monitor XPF (Windows), export the configuration file and import it into the Android app.
+See the [:material-database: Import & Export Guide](../guides/import-export.md) for exact steps and CSV format.

     **Example:** Import a configuration file with 47 pre-configured monitoring points.
 When auto-logging is enabled: